Colobinae: Characteristics

-Classification
+Classification and evolution

 Colobinae is split into two tribes: Colobini, found in Africa, and Presbytini, found in Asia.
 Based on fossil records, the tribes split between 10 and 13 million years ago.
 The Colobini tribe contains three genera, black-and-white colobuses, red colobuses, and the olive colobus, all of whom are found in Africa.
 The Asian Presbytini comprises seven genera split into two clades, the odd-nosed group and the langur group.
+The discordant gene tree topologies and divergence age estimates suggest that hybridization, particularly involving female introgression from Piliocolobus/Procolobus into Colobus and male introgression from Semnopithecus into Trachypithecus, played a prominent role in shaping the phylogenetic relationships of African and Asian colobine monkeys during their evolutionary history.

+The earliest remains of Colobinae are known from the Tugen Hills of Kenya, dating to 12.5 million years ago.
+The earliest fossils of the genus in Eurasia are those of Mesopithecus found in Greece, dating to around 8.2 million years ago.